ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

 To see the results of individual retries, run the play with ``-vv``.

-When you run a task with ``until`` and register the result as a variable, the registered variable will include a key called "attempts", which records the number of the retries for the task.
+When you run a task with ``until`` and register the result as a variable, the registered variable will include a key called "attempts", which records the number of retries for the task.

 .. note:: You must set the ``until`` parameter if you want a task to retry.
 If ``until`` is not defined, the value for the ``retries`` parameter is forced to 1.